forthrightla/joshwrightlac/projects/project-1.md

 ### Implementation

-I partner closely with our engineers to ensure design parity.
+I partner closely with our engineer to ensure design parity.

 We work in one week sprints, and use Zeplin, Slack, and video chat to communicate when we’re not on-site.